What happens in the woods stays in the woods, if you bury it deep enough.

 "Oh look — the stripper showed up!"

-The groom's reaction the situation was perfectly captured in this photo:
+The groom's reaction to the situation was perfectly captured in this photo:

 Sugar?
 Purple Sugar?
 Wait, what's something that's like, fake sugar?